-Flex time within the work week: A supervisor and employee may agree on an occasional basis to permit an employee to flex working hours within a work week for a particular adjustment favorable to both.
+A supervisor and a FLSA exempt employee may mutually agree on an occasional basis to permit an employee to flex working hours within a pay period for a particular adjustment favorable to both.

-- (5) "Overtime hour" refers to when an employee works hours that require the payment of overtime under law or by this agreement. means time worked eligible for overtime pay, Overtime is rounded to the nearest one-quarter hour. - (6) "Overtime pay" means one and one-half times the employee's base rate of pay including add-on pay required by law (from 13.2).

-- (7) Employees assigned to a work schedule are required to adhere to that schedule with regard to their attendance and punctuality. - (8) "Split shift" means an eight (8) or ten (10) hour shift consisting of no more than two (2) segments broken up with more than a normal rest or meal break in between. - (9) "Shift" means a daily assignment of work. - (10)"Hours worked" for the purposes of determining overtime eligibility is defined as the time an employee is performing assigned duties. - (11) "Overtime-Scheduled" within a work week.
-A supervisor or manager may alter regular daily work hours for operational need.
-If less than (5) days' notice of change is provided, the employee will be paid contractual overtime for the hours worked instead of the regular daily work hours.
-This provision is distinguished from "call back" in Section 13 below.
-In the event the City changes an employee's schedule under this provision, the City will make best efforts to allow employees to work any remaining hours to fulfill the employee's normal work schedule within the work week or the employee may use accrued vacation, compensatory, and/or holiday time.
-Employees may only use accrued paid leaves for hours when required to be at work. - (8)(12) "Overtime Work Continuation:" Work continuation or shift extension is mandated work that is attached to the regularly scheduled daily work hours/shift and exceeds the employee's scheduled daily shift hours/shift without a break (apart from any legally mandated lunches and breaks).
+- (f) "Overtime-hour" refers to time when an employee works hours that requires the payment of overtime under law or by this agreement.
+Overtime is rounded to the nearest one-quarter hour. - (g) "Overtime pay" means one and one-half times the employee's base rate of pay including add-on pay required by law.
+Employees may elect to be paid for these hours or to accrue these hours as compensatory time as defined in Article 13.9.
+(See Article 13.7, Overtime and Premium Pay Eligibility, for hours that are eligible for Overtime pay.) - (h) "Premium Pay" means one and one-half times the employee's base rate of pay including add-on pay required by law.
+These hours are paid, and not accruable as compensatory time as defined in Article 13.9.
+(See Article 13.7, Overtime and Premium Pay Eligibility, for hours that are eligible for Premium pay.) - (i) Employees assigned to a work schedule are required to adhere to that schedule with regard to their attendance and punctuality.
+Employees will be provided a schedule that allows them to complete preparatory activities prior to the employees' principal work activities. - (j) "Split shift" means an eight (8) or ten (10) hour shift consisting of no more than two (2) segments broken up with more than a normal rest or meal break in between. - (k) "Shift" means a daily assignment of work. - (I) "Hours worked" for the purposes of determining overtime eligibility is defined as the time an employee is performing assigned duties.

+(m) Intermittent Schedule changes: A supervisor or manager may alter regular daily work hours within a work week for operational need.
+If less than five (5) working days' notice of change is provided, the employee will be paid premium pay for the hours worked in place of their regularly scheduled daily work hours.
+In the event the City changes an employee's schedule under this provision, the City will make best efforts to allow the employee to work any remaining hours to fulfill the employee's normal work schedule within the work week, or the employee may use accrued vacation, compensatory, or holiday time to fulfill the employee's 40 hour work week or equivalent.
+Employees may only use accrued paid leaves for hours when they are required to be at work.

+This provision differs in scope and duration from that described in Article 13.4, Changes in Work Week Schedules, and from Article 13.13, Call-Back.

+(m) "Overtime-Work Continuation": Work continuation or shift extension is mandated work that is attached to the regularly scheduled daily work hours/shift and exceeds the employee's scheduled daily shift hours/, or shift without a break (apart from any legally mandated lunches and breaks).

+(o)(n) Scheduled Overtime: In the event the City pre-schedules an employee to perform work outside of their normal work schedule (beyond the employee's 40 hour work week or as prorated), the employee will receive at least one (1) hour of overtime pay.
+This provision does not apply to Overtime Work Continuation.
+This provision does not apply to 13.2(m) 13.4 (a) (2): "Intermittent Schedule Changes" 13.2(m) or "Overtime Work Continuation: (Article 13.2(mp).

-(d) 13.3 Work Week:
+13.3 Work Week